icykip/Album_Cover_Generator/README.md

 - Train a model that instead uses a word or character level embedding of the track name as the condition
 - Include quantitative metrics
 - Implement a model that makes use of Qiskits Quantim Machine Learning library
+- Train using only images with no text and vice versa